johnboronkas/photosynthesis/README.md

 - make consts changeable during setup, but not during the game
 - make sure the game state that the bot gets is a deep copy, then apply their moves to the real gamestate
 - bots are given gamestate. must return list of strings as a move that ends with a pass. make class to make creating this list easier (ie, add move (new buysmalltree()))
+  - bots may also send just 1 string/action and, if it is still their turn, they'll recieve an updated gamestate to make their next move until a pass is recieved
 - use csharp events for make setup move or make actual move
 - provide random bot impl as reference